 weight.
 Males exhibit a fiery orange throat and breast, yellow belly,

 olive back and black feathers on the head.
-Fem
+Females are similar, but

 less vibrant.
 Both sexes have a distinctive white dot on their face in